 It appears that our body is a process of continous progression from particle to energy.
 It feeds on the particle and converts it to energy, the life force, which gives vitality to the collection of organs and sets the mind and body to motion.

-Ooja cannot be seen just as energy cannot be.
+Ooja cannot be seen as only energy.
 But both its presence as well as the absence can be felt.
 Ooja influences mind as well as body.It is the basis of vitality in the body.

 The health status of a person can be measured by the quantity of Ooja but body’s speed of making Ooja is more significant since if the speed is low then initial good amount of Ooja will gradually decrease with time.